ByteOtter/OtterDen/docs/CONTRIBUTING.md

 # Contributing

-Thank you for wanting to contribute to LogBlog!<br>
+Thank you for wanting to contribute to OtterDen!<br>
 This guide will explain how to make contributions to this project as smooth and easy as possible.

 ## Index - So you know where to start